Faltenreich/Release-Report-Sync/README.md

 ## Development

-#### Setup
+Parse Sync requests data from multiple endpoints.
+Every endpoint requires an API Key for authentication purposes which must be request in advance.
+Currently following APIs are used:

+* [The Movie Database (TMDb) API](https://developers.themoviedb.org): Offers metadata for upcoming movies
+* TBD: Offers metadata for upcoming music albums
+* [IGDB: Video Game Database API](https://www.igdb.com/api): Offers metadata for upcoming video games

-Release Report uses Parse Server as Mobile Backend as a Service (MBaaS).
+This data is then merged at the backend into one single database.
+Parse Server is used as Mobile Backend as a Service and therefor MongoDB as database.
 Therefor either a self-hosted or third party instance of Parse Server is crucial in order to continue.

 ###### Database